chesio/bc-security/README.md

 1. Requests that result in 404 page

 Logs are stored in database and can be viewed on backend.
 Logs are automatically deleted based on their age and overall size: by default no more than 20 thousands of records are kept and any log records older than 365 days are removed, but these limits can be configured.

+## Customization

+Some of the modules listed above come with settings panel.
+Further customization can be done with filters provided by plugin:

+* `bc-security/filter:is-admin` - filters boolean value that determines whether current user is considered an admin user.
+This check determines whether admin login notification should be sent for particular user.
+By default, any user with `manage_options` capability is considered an admin (or `manage_network` on multisite).
+* `bc-security/filter:obvious-usernames` - filters array of common usernames that are being checked via [checklist check](#checklist).
+By default, the array consists of _admin_ and _administrator_ values.
+* `bc-security/filter:modified-files-ignored-in-core-checksum-verification` - filters array of files that should not be reported as __modified__ in checksum verification of core WordPress files.
+By default, the array consist of _wp-config-sample.php_ and _wp-includes/version.php_ values.
+* `bc-security/filter:unknown-files-ignored-in-core-checksum-verification` - filters array of files that should not be reported as __unknown__ in checksum verification of core WordPress files.
+By default, the array consist of _.htaccess_, _wp-config.php_, _liesmich.html_, _olvasdel.html_ and _procitajme.html_ values.
+* `bc-security/filter:plugins-to-check-in-checksum-verification` - filters array of plugins to check in checksum verification.
+By default, the array consists of all installed plugins.
+* `bc-security/filter:ip-blacklist-default-manual-lock-duration` - filters number of seconds that is used as default value in lock duration field of manual IP blacklisting form.
+By default, the value is equal to one month in seconds.
+* `bc-security/filter:is-ip-address-locked` - filters boolean value that determines whether given IP address is currently locked within given scope.
+By default, the value is based on plugin bookkeeping data.
+* `bc-security/filter:log-404-event` - filters boolean value that determines whether current HTTP request that resulted in [404 response](https://en.wikipedia.org/wiki/HTTP_404) should be logged or not.
+To completely disable logging of 404 events, you can attach [__return_false](https://developer.wordpress.org/reference/functions/__return_false/) function to the filter.
+* `bc-security/filter:events-with-hostname-resolution` - filters array of IDs of events for which hostname of involved IP address should be resolved via reverse DNS lookup.
+By default the following events are registered: attempts to authenticate with bad cookie, failed and successful login attempts and lockout events.
+Note that this functionality only relates to event logs report in backend - in case email notification is sent, hostname of reported IP address (if any) is always resolved separately.
+* `bc-security/filter:login-username-blacklist` - filters array of blacklisted usernames that are being immediately locked on login.
+There are no default values, but the filter operates on usernames set via module settings, so it can be used to enforce blacklisting of particular usernames.

 ## Credits